Rugged hike along Splitrock Reservoir to a nice viewpoint and break spot.

 From the south, alternate: 287N to Rt 80 W to exit 37 for Rt 513/Green Pond Rd.
 Right on Meridian.
 Left on Lyonsville.
 Left onto Split Rock Rd to parking lot.

-Restroom: Porta-john in the parking lot, as of 4/28/18.
-The Fanny Road route doesn’t offer much in the way of restroom possibilities; if you don’t want to chance the porta not being there… use the alternate Rt 80 route for gas stations and a Dunkin once getting on 513.
+If you don’t want to chance the toilet not being there or prefer a real bathroom… use the alternate Rt.
+80 route for gas stations and a Dunkin once getting on 513.

 0.0 – With your back to the lot, turn RIGHT and walk down the dirt road and over a bridge.
 Views of the reservoir from the bridge, through a chain link fence.
 Keep walking down the dirt road.